NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/S1-01 - Engraved Wayfinder.md

 * * *

 **Effect** To celebrate your success as a Pathfinder agent, Janira gave you a compass lid engraved with your name and a Glyph of the Open Road, symbol of the Pathfinder Society.
-You can attach this lid to any [[Equipment/Compass|Compass]], including a [[Equipment/Wayfinder|Wayfinder]], to personalize it.
+You can attach this lid to any [[Compass|Compass]], including a [[3-Rules/Character Building/Equipment/W/Wayfinder|Wayfinder]], to personalize it.

 *Source: *
 *OGL*